milesmcc/cyber101/core/cybersecurity.md

 #### Key Topics

+* What is the "hacking mindset"?
+Do you have it?
+How might you further develop yours?
-* The "hacking mindset"
+* What is the difference between the "hacking mindset" and simply _thinking outside the box_?
-* Cybersecurity in the classroom
+* How might one learn cybersecurity in a classroom setting?
+How might one teach it?

 ---